Corporate Plan 2018-19

 - factors within and outside our control.

 A key component to operating effectively is managing our relationships.
-The IGT maintains a range of relationships in undertaking the activities outlined in our purpose.
+We maintain a range of relationships in undertaking the activities outlined in our purpose.

 Our key relationships are with: